nasa/fprime/Gds/docs/testAPI/user_guide.md

 ### Integration Test Classes

 The API uses several classes to support its features.
 They were organized within the already-present GDS class folder structure.
 A component view of the integration test API and its relationship to the Integration Tests and the GDS is shown in the diagram below.
-For simplicity, the predicates library has been left out, but it can be used by Integration tests and is used by the Test API and Test History layers.
+For simplicity, the predicates library has been left out, but it can be used by Integration tests and is presently used by the Test API and Test History layers.
 ![Component View of the Test Framework](assets/TestFwComponentView.png)

 ## Important API Features